JacekDuszenko/docs/docs/guides/syntax.md

 ## Mode

-The `mode` property is a flag that enables or disables reports of Reviewpad as a pull request comment.
+The `mode` property is a flag that enables or disables Reviewpad's [executed actions report](/guides/reports#executed-actions-report).

 By default, Reviewpad runs on `silent` mode.